dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

   ...
 ```

-Linux perf collected `35,035` samples, which means that the process of interrupting the execution happened that number of times.
+Linux perf collected `35,035` samples, which means that there were the same number of process interrupts.
 We also used `-F 1000` which sets the sampling rate at 1000 samples per second.
 This roughly matches the overall runtime of 36.2 seconds.
 Notice, Linux perf provided the approximate number of total cycles elapsed.
 If we divide it by the number of samples, we'll have `156756064947 cycles / 35035 samples = 4.5 million` cycles per sample.
 That means that Linux perf set the number `N` to roughly `4'500'000` to collect 1000 samples per second.
 The number `N` can be adjusted by the tool dynamically according to the actual CPU frequency.

 And of course, most valuable for us is the list of hotspots sorted by the number of samples attributed to each function.
 After we know what are the hottest functions, we may want to look one level deeper: what are the hot parts of code inside every function.
 To see the profiling data for functions that were inlined as well as assembly code generated for a particular source code region, we need to build the application with debug information (`-g` compiler flag).